 Live bait, such as worms and crickets are usually the most effective.
 However, you can try the smaller varieties like redworms and earthworms because redbreasts can be picky and sometimes ignore feeding on nightcrawlers.

 Sometimes using a leech over worms is preferable because they stay hooked longer and discourage bites from the smaller redbreasts, enticing the larger fish.
 When using a leech as bait, ensure that it is small, preferably less than an inch.

 Although most people prefer to catch redbreasts using live bait, it is not the only effective way.
-The best redbreast sunfish lures are small spinners, jigs, or any lures that imitate invertebrates that they enjoy feeding on.
-Such lures are best when fishing in areas between six inches and six feet deep as you can vary your rod position.
+The best redbreast sunfish lures are small spinners, jigs, or any lures that imitate invertebrates they enjoy feeding on.
+Such lures are best when fishing in areas between six inches and six feet deep, as you can vary your rod position.

 The Texas state record is 1.63 lbs.
-The big catch in Texas was almost 12″ and caught in 1997.
+The big catch in Texas was almost 12″ and was caught in 1997.

 The North Carolina state record is 2.01 lbs.
 The big catch N.C. was caught in the Lumber River in 2019.